Hybrid solar panels and pellet boiler - Valais (CH)

 solaire-toit-plat-dualsun

 We’re in Switzerland, in the canton of Valais with Mr. and Mrs. Carron.
 When they decided to build an extension to their house, they asked themselves the question of renewable energy and more specifically solar panels.
-They chose the solution that seemed the most efficient and above all the most aesthetic for their flat roof: the DualSun hybrid solar panel.
+They chose the solution that seemed the most efficient and above all the most aesthetic for their flat roof: the Dualsun hybrid solar panel.

 According to Mr. Carron, “with each project, the question of renewable energies must be asked”.
 As a result, the new cube shaped extension suddenly offered them a flat surface available.
-In the end, they installed 6 DualSun hybrid panels and 6 DualSun Flash photovoltaic panels.
+In the end, they installed 6 DualSun hybrid panels and 6 Dualsun Flash photovoltaic panels.
 To complete this installation, a pellet boiler was installed in the house.

 At each phase of the work, the question of renewable energies must be asked.